 In the case of a client, the risk assessment can analyze the following types of data:

 An example in the banking sector is to determine which customers will take over a credit.
-Here we use different types of information to select if an applicant is adequate to receive credit.
-More specifically, we assess the probability that a given customer does not pay a loan, therefore mitigating the impact of default risk.
+Here we use different types of information to select if an applicant is suitable to receive credit.
+More specifically, we assess the probability that a given customer does not pay a loan, mitigating the impact of default risk.

 An example is to predict the stock market trend from internal and external variables.